Portfolio Layout

 Reality: Review without critique often results in poor design decisions

-Why this matters: Designs that could have been much better get approved prematurely
+Impact: Designs that could have been much better get approved prematurely

 "Critique should always be gentle and positive"